o3de/o3de.org/content/docs/userguide/components/water-volume.md

 ---
-description: ' Use the Water Volume component to create small and medium bodies of water in your &ALYlong; level. '
+description: ' Use the Water Volume component to create small and medium bodies of water in your Amazon Lumberyard level. '
 title: Water Volume
 ---
 # Water Volume {#component-water-volume}